 Vienna

 The are no school costs involved to attend secondary schools in Austria.
 Secondary school is separated into lower and upper stages, and it is divided to cater to children with different educational needs and interests.
+Secondary school is for students aged 10 to 18 and mandatory until the 9th grade.

-Lower Secondary
+Lower secondary

+Lower secondary school is for students aged 10-14.
+The subjects are standard; however, in some schools, there is an option for students to explore their own interests.
 Students can go to a New Secondary School, an Academic Secondary School, or a Special Needs Education school.
 This is how they differ:

-Upper Secondary
+Upper secondary

 In Austria, the second stage of secondary school is divided into several different layers so as to provide for students with different needs and goals.
 The different pathways students can take are:

-International Schools
+International schools

 When comparing schools in Austria, international schools can be very expensive.
 However, they generally offer excellent teaching and positive environments in which to learn and develop.

 There are many British schools or English-speaking schools in Austria, and you can easily find German-speaking schools as German is the local language.
-There are even French schools or lycées, as they are often called.
+There are even French schools or lyc__ée__s, as they are often called.

 International schools offer a wide array of subjects to study.
-Vienna International School (VIS) offers a diverse curriculum, with numerous taught languages, including Swedish, Russian, Indonesian, and Portuguese.
-At VIS, you can also learn Theatre, Computer Science, and Visual Arts, among other subjects.
+Vienna International School (VIS) offers a diverse curriculum, with numerous taught languages, including:

 Fees can range from 5,000 to 40,000 EUR (5,500 to 44,000 USD) per year just for standard Monday to Friday classes.
 However, if you would like to board your child, costs can reach 60,000 EUR (66,000 USD) or higher.

+As most international schools are private and have the freedom to set their own entry requirements, admission expectations will vary depending on the school.
 Some schools in Austria have different requirements, or “statutes”, that help them divide children into different priority groups, which gives the children either a better or worse chance of being accepted.

 Examples of different priority groups schools use are:

-After using these groups to divide applicants, schools may use further criteria to rank prospective students.
-This includes: children whose parents have lived and worked for at least two years abroad within the last five years while their children attended an English language school.
+- Children whose parents have lived and worked for at least two years abroad within the last five years while their children attended an English language school.

 After that, children whose parents can show for another reason that they have a specific need for their child to have an international education in the English language are given priority.

 For “other children,” the above criteria are also used, however, it is only to help the admissions coordinator assess children, and each criterion is not given a different importance.
+Nevertheless, other children will be given priority if they are:

-Best International Schools in Austria
+Best international schools in Austria

-Danube International School (DANUBE)
+Danube International School (DANUBE) | Vienna | 26,694 EUR (31,100 USD) |

 Vienna